Inside an Asphalt Batch Mix Plant: How Raw Materials Become Road Ready Asphalt

 Step 4: Mixing

-In the final stage, mixing arms blend everything into a smooth, uniform asphalt mix.
+In the final stage, the mixing arms — protected by the lining plate — blend everything into a smooth, uniform asphalt mix.
 Because this is a batch process, each batch is produced independently, which supports high precision and consistent quality control from one batch to the next.

 The Role of Control Systems in a Coninfra Asphalt Plant